alexzzzs/SharpParser.Core/docs/API.md

 ### Performance Characteristics

-SharpParser.Core is designed for educational and light to medium parsing tasks:
+SharpParser.Core is designed for educational and light to medium parsing tasks with optional parallel processing:

-- **Sequence matching**: O(m) using trie-based lookup for efficient keyword/operator recognition
+- **Sequence matching**: O(1) using Dictionary-based trie lookup for efficient keyword/operator recognition
-- **Pattern matching**: Regex-based with compiled caching for identifiers, numbers, etc.
+- **Pattern matching**: Regex-based with compiled caching and anchoring for identifiers, numbers, etc.
+- **Parallel processing**: Multi-threaded parsing with configurable parallelism for improved performance on multi-core systems
 - **Memory usage**: Functional immutable data structures ensure thread-safety but may have higher memory overhead for very large files
-- **Scalability**: Best suited for files up to ~100KB; not optimized for full compiler-grade performance
+- **Scalability**: Best suited for files up to ~100KB with parallel processing; not optimized for full compiler-grade performance

 ### Limitations